Working with Julia packages

 Julia packages on the command line

-To install a new package on the Engee command line, left-click in the code entry area and click the closing square bracket ].
+To install the new package on the Engee command line, left-click in the code entry area and click the closing square bracket. ].
 This will switch the command line to work with the package manager.
-The line will change from engee> to pkg>:
+The string will change its appearance from engee>

 pkg>

-In package manager mode, use the add command to add the package:
+In package manager mode, we use the add

 add Example